PULPIT TODAY SERMON

 In a nation where seventy-five million people claim to be Christians, I believe Jesus is saying: “Real Christians produce spiritual fruit.
 And when people are connected to Christ they will manifest the “fruit of the Spirit.”

-(Transition) That leads us to point one.
+(Transition) That leads us to point two.
 I want to talk about “The Slavery of Sin.”
 Perhaps that sounds harsh and offensive.
 I’m not trying to sound that way, but the fact remains: The Slave-master of sin can destroy you.

-I. The Slavery of Sin
+II.
+The Slavery of Sin

 Romans 6:16 says: “For sin shall not be your master, because you are not under law, but under grace.
 (15) What then?
 Shall we sin because we are not under law but under grace?
 By no means!
 (16) Don’t you know that when you offer yourselves to someone to obey him as slaves, you are slaves to the one whom you obey whether you are slaves to sin, which leads to death, or to obedience, which leads to righteousness?
 (17) But thanks be to God that, though you used to be slaves to sin, you wholeheartedly obeyed the form of teaching to which you were entrusted.
 (18) You have been set free from sin and have become slaves to righteousness.”